You should consider who you want to inherit your assets, and who you want to leave in charge of your estate. The government decides otherwise.

 If you name a professional, the executor will be paid from assets in your estate.
 You should negotiate the amount or rate in advance; compensation can range from hourly fees to a percentage of your assets paid annually.
 Family or friends can claim back any costs involved from your estate when distributed.

-There are different kinds of powers of attorney depending on the country, for example Hong Kong requires an Enduring Power of Attorney whereas USA has Durable POA, which comes into effect immediately or a Springing Power of Attorney should you become mentally incapacitated.
+There are different kinds of powers of attorney depending on the country, for example, Hong Kong requires an Enduring Power of Attorney whereas the USA has Durable POA, which comes into effect immediately or a Springing Power of Attorney should you become mentally incapacitated.

 6. Create a living will.
 A living will (also known as an advance medical directive) is a statement of your wishes for the kind of life-sustaining medical intervention you want, or don’t want, in the event that you become terminally ill and unable to communicate.

-Only Netherlands, Belgium, Colombia, Luxembourg and Canada allow Euthanasia.
+Only the Netherlands, Belgium, Colombia, Luxembourg, and Canada allow Euthanasia.
 Assisted suicide is legal in Switzerland, Germany, Japan, and in the US states of Washington, Oregon, Colorado, Vermont, Montana, Washington DC, and California.

 In France, it is illegal which leaves all the other counties in the middle and probably on a case by case basis.

 8. Update your will.
 Review your will about once every year.
 You’ll also want to update it after a major life change such a birth, death, or marriage, or if you buy some real estate or receive an inheritance.
 When you do this, also make sure your beneficiary designations on financial accounts, insurance policies, and other assets are up-to-date and coordinated with your will.